chelleboyer/planolyzer/README.md

 # Planolyzer

-A Python-based application for analyzing and processing images using modern computer vision techniques.
+A planogram analysis tool that helps verify if retail shelf displays match their intended layout.

 ## Features
+- Compare uploaded shelf images with reference planograms
+- Detect empty spaces on shelves

-- Image processing and analysis using OpenCV
+- Provide similarity scores and analysis
-- Data manipulation with Pandas and NumPy
+- Easy-to-use interface with visual feedback

-- Interactive UI powered by Chainlit
+## How to Use
+1. Upload an image of your shelf
+2. The system will automatically compare it with the reference planogram
+3. Get instant feedback on empty spaces and layout compliance

+## Technical Details
-- Image handling with Pillow
+- Built with Chainlit
+- Uses CLIP for image comparison
+- OpenCV for image processing
+- PyTorch for deep learning operations

 ## Prerequisites